scienceacademy/web/content/assignments/neural_network.md

      - Your observations and conclusions about each change.

 5.  **Report Your Conclusions**
-    - In the "Conclusions" tab of the data sheet, compile your observations into a brief report.
+    - In the "Conclusions" tab of the data sheet, compile your observations into a brief summary.
 Include your hypotheses on why certain parameters had the impacts they did.

 ## Guidelines